 What can tinnitus be a symptom of?

 In many cases, tinnitus is a symptom of an underlying condition somewhere in the auditory system, such as an ear infection or a change in the levels of fluid in the ear.
 However, it can also be caused by stress and anxiety.

-These are usually caused by fluid becoming trapped in the ear following a throat infection, cold, or allergy attack.
+Ear infections can be one common cause of tinnitus.
+These usually occur when fluid becomes trapped in the ear following a throat infection, cold, or allergy attack.
 Infections in the middle ear can sometimes cause temporary tinnitus as the increase in fluid muffles sound.
 This causes the brain to re-interpret the sounds, resulting in tinnitus.
 This type of tinnitus should disappear once the ear infection has been resolved.

 Symptoms of an ear infection include pain in the ear, a feeling of fullness, hearing loss and dizziness, as well as the presence of a thick, yellow liquid coming from the ear.
 An ear infection is usually easily treatable by antibiotics or ear drops.

 Stress and anxiety

 Stress and anxiety tend to worsen tinnitus1.
 The auditory system has neural connections to the limbic (emotional) part of the brain.
 When the limbic system is overly active, the brain has more difficulty shutting down tinnitus.
 Furthermore, as the tinnitus continues, it can cause stress and anxiety levels to rise, which in turn increases the symptoms of tinnitus2.
 In order to break this vicious cycle, you should try to reduce your stress.
 Simple techniques to help you reduce your levels of stress include mindfulness, deep breathing and physical exercise.

 Too much earwax can block the ear canal, preventing normal hearing, and causing tinnitus.
 Find out more about earwax and tinnitus here.